ReneNulschDE/mbapipy/README.md

 mercedesmeapi:
   username: YOUR_USERNAME
   password: YOUR_PASSWORD
-  pin: XXXX                      # need to open the lock, please use the Mercedes web or app to set-up the pin
+  pin: XXXX                           # required to open the lock, please use the Mercedes web or app to set-up the pin

   country_code: DE                    # two digts country code
   accept_lang: en_DE                  # four digits country code
   save_car_details: true              # save a json to the HA config directory with the features and states, please use this for debug only
+  cars:                               # Optional block to overwrite car specific options
+    - vin: FINXXXXXXXXXXXXX1          # required finorvin
+      tire_warning: tirewarninglamp   # optional attributname for tire_warning binary sensor. some cars use tireWarningRollup or tirewarninglamp
+    - vin: FINXXXXXXXXXXXXX2
+      tire_warning: tireWarningRollup
 ```

 Available components: